-Although NSF does not directly manage the operations of the facilities it supports (with the exception of Antarctic activities), the agency is substantially involved during performance of the cooperative agreement.
-NSF employs a team-oriented approach in which scientific and engineering staff work closely with business operations staff.
+Although NSF does not directly manage the operations of the facilities it supports (with the exception of Antarctic activities), the agency engages in oversight of facility awards during each stage of the facility's life cycle.
+In oversight, NSF employs a team-oriented approach in which scientific and engineering staff work closely with business operations staff.
+Additional detail on facility operations may be found in the Guidelines for Operations Module48 and among the special topics found in Chapter IV: Detailed Considerations and Requirements.

-The operations of a new facility may be managed by the awardee responsible for construction or acquisition of the facility or the Operations Stage may be managed by a different entity, depending on circumstances stated in the IMP.
+The Awardee responsible for construction or acquisition of a new facility is normally the entity that submits a proposal for operation of the facility during the construction stage.
+However, the Operations Stage may be managed by a different entity, depending on circumstances stated in the IMP.

 The operations proposal is merit-reviewed following NSF's guidelines.
-Operations activities are funded through NSF's R&RA and/or EHR accounts.
+Operations activities are funded through NSF's R&RA and/or EHR account.
 Testing and acceptance, user training and engineering studies occur as the facility transitions to full operation.
 Operations include the day-to-day work required to: support and conduct research and education activities; ensure that the facility is operating efficiently and cost-effectively; and provide small- and intermediate-scale technical enhancements when needed to maintain state-of-the-art research capabilities.